31 May 2022

 I bet you are asking how much this is going to cost.
 The cost for the two-day seminar with all the programs listed above is just $45, for either in-person or virtual!
 I will be going, will you?

-For more information, including registration, go to either the Michigan Genealogical Council's website or the Barbara J. Brown Family History Seminar page at the Michigan.gov website.
+For more information, including registration, go to either the Michigan Genealogical Council's or the Barbara J. Brown Family History Seminar page at the Michigan.gov website.
 Registration deadline is July 6.

 Obituary of Albert Guhse